-The Company has an agreement with Bayer Healthcare LLC (Bayer) to research, develop and commercialize AAV gene therapy products for treatment of hemophilia A (DTX 201).
+The Company has an agreement with Bayer Healthcare LLC (Bayer) to research, develop and commercialize AAV gene therapy products for the treatment of hemophilia A (DTX 201).
 Under this agreement, Bayer has been granted an exclusive license to develop and commercialize one or more novel gene therapies for hemophilia A. The agreement requires that Bayer use commercially reasonable efforts to conduct and fund a proof-of-concept (POC) clinical trial and any subsequent clinical trials and commercialization of gene therapy products for treatment of hemophilia A. Bayer will have worldwide rights to commercialize the potential future product.

-Bayer is responsible to fund certain research and development services performed by the Company in the performance of its obligations under the annual research plan and budget.
+Bayer is responsible for funding certain research and development services performed by the Company in the performance of its obligations under the annual research plan and budget.
 Under the terms of the agreement with Bayer, the Company is eligible to receive development and commercialization milestone payments of up to \$232.0 million, as well as, royalty payments ranging in the high single-digit to low double-digit percentages, not exceeding the mid-teens, of net sales of licensed products.
 The Company achieved the first milestone in December 2017, the second milestone in April 2018, and has received \$15.0 million for such milestones to date.

-The Company's obligations under the contract were completed by end of December 31, 2019 and as a result, no revenue was recorded for the three months ended March 31, 2020.
-The Company will record future milestone payments as revenue, when it is probable that a significant reversal in the amount of revenue recognized will not occur and when the uncertainty associated with the variable consideration is subsequently resolved.
+The Company's obligations under the contract were completed by end of December 31, 2019 and no revenue was recorded for the three and nine months ended September 30, 2020.
+The Company recorded revenue of \$0.1 million and \$0.5 million for the three and nine months ended September 30, 2019, respectively.
+The Company may record future milestone payments as revenue, if it becomes probable that a significant reversal in the amount of revenue recognized will not occur and when the uncertainty associated with the variable consideration is subsequently resolved.